 Why should your company be prepared for the new legislation?

-- Increase privacy awareness across the company and achieving greater efficiency among privacy, security, information technology, and data governance functions.
+- Increase privacy awareness across the company and achieve greater efficiency among privacy, security, information technology, and data governance functions.

 - Reduce your overall risk.
 By responding poorly to a breach, you open your organization up to increased scrutiny, financial penalties, and potential reputational damage.

 Not sure where to get started?
-Contact our team to learn more about how to prepare your organization to handle data breaches.
+Contact our knowledgeable sales team to learn more about how to prepare your organization to handle data breaches.